 Housing and holiday accommodation in London is pretty high up on the global price chart, nobody is arguing with that.
-So how on earth are we managing to live short-term ( or, enjoy a very long vacation) in one of the most beautiful and desirable areas of outer London, on the tube line, on just one fairly-modest salary?
+So how on earth are we managing to live short-term ( or, enjoy a very long vacation, what they call slow travel ) in a beautiful and desirable area of outer London, on the tube line, on just one fairly-modest salary?
 A look at cheap slow travel in London and actual costs in one of the most expensive cities for nomads

 I often say that we don’t travel like locals, well this time we are, like very cash-smart locals.

 When we applied to rent our flat for 6 months the owner didn’t believe we could afford it, our income looked too low to him.
 He had to have a meeting with James to confirm that we were, shall we say, different, to normal renters.
 In his world our income would only cover day-to-day expenses, we’d need extra cash to pay the rent.

 Anyway, he was wrong, we were right, we’re living well and having lots of fun on what looks like an impossible rent:income ratio.

 So how are we doing it, how are we doing what looks impossible to so many families, living on one salary, enjoying our lives tremendously, seeing the sights and still saving?

 We left London in 2007 because we thought it wasn’t possible to live here and for me to be a full-time mum.
 We fled to the other side of the world to facilitate that.
 But we’ve changed, we’re not so needy, we can do this thing now and spend extended amounts of time in our favourite city, on one salary, while saving for our next round of travel.

 You can read the original posts we wrote about saving to afford travel and how we lived frugally for over a year to get this ball rolling ( I threw quite a few tantrums back then, I was normal).
 Living simply, frugally if you like, isn’t such a big deal now, it’s become our normal, our default setting, we’re cool with it.